 According to the administration, after a label change in 2007, they received many reports of driving issues associated with taking the medication and while the reports have been helpful in identifying a need to make a change, they said the reports were not specific enough in pinpointing the time of the accident, the dose or time zolpidem was taken or if any other substances was present in the driver’s blood at the time of the incident.

 According to the FDA, “It was until FDA receivedthe new data on next-day blood levels and driving simulations, the apparent frequency of next-morning mental impairment was better identified.”

 They hope to reduce next-morning impairment issues caused by taking the sleeping pills.

-If you or your loved one has been seriously injured in any type of motor vehicle accident, it is imperative to discuss your situation with an experienced Wisconsin personal injury attorney.
+If you or your loved one has been seriously injured in any type of motor vehicle accident, it is imperative to discuss your situation with an experienced injury attorney.
 Call today for an immediate consultation.